anamcgrath/docassemble-docacon2023pls/README.md

-### To change logo in top left corner, add the following code to the bottom of scss/styles.css
+**To change logo in top left corner, add the following code to the bottom of scss/styles.css:**

             #logo {
             background-image: url(pls-logo.svg);